-Free Payslip Generator UIF Calculator Employment Contracts Leave Tracker Monthly Reminders Built for South Africa Free Payslip Generator UIF Calculator Employment Contracts Leave Tracker Monthly Reminders Built for South Africa
+Free Payslip Generator UIF Calculator COIDA Calculator Employment Contracts COIDA Registration Leave Tracker Worker Documentation Monthly Reminders Built for South Africa Free Payslip Generator UIF Calculator COIDA Calculator Employment Contracts COIDA Registration Leave Tracker Worker Documentation Monthly Reminders Built for South Africa

 South Africa's Household Compliance Platform

-Khaya Comply guides household employers through UIF contributions, payslips, leave tracking, and domestic worker contracts — step by simple step.
+Khaya Comply helps South African household employers stay fully compliant — UIF, COIDA, payslips, employment contracts, and worker documentation — step by simple step.

 1.3M+

-Domestic workers employed in South Africa — most without legal UIF registration
+Domestic workers in South Africa — most employers non-compliant with UIF and COIDA

 R0

-Cost to access our free UIF calculator and payslip tools
+Cost to access our free UIF calculator, COIDA calculator, and payslip generator

 The Reality